estrayer7/4560_WalkThrough/walkthrough.md

 - ```srcSAXEventDispatchUtilities.hpp``` As the code progresses, the amount of comments deminishes
 - ```srcSAXSingleEventDispatcher.hpp``` line 39, 43 and 50, 54 method names are confusing, no dispatch
  make me think dispatched would be set to false.
+- ```srcSAXEventDispatchUtilities.hpp``` dipatcher is only used in the constructor and for nothing else get ride of it

 ### Requirements Violations

 ### Possible Improvements